 In August 2021, the Company's former Chairman of the Board and former Chief Executive Officer and President, Gary Winemaster ("Winemaster") filed suit in the Court of Chancery of the State of Delaware against the Company and Travelers Casualty and Surety Company of America ("Travelers") alleging the Company's breach of its advancement obligations under Winemaster's indemnification agreement and Travelers' breach of the side A policy between Traveler's and the Company of which Winemaster is a beneficiary.
-In his complaint, Winemaster is seeking reimbursement under his indemnification agreement in excess of \$7.2 million of attorney's fees plus interest incurred by Winemaster in his defense of the Department of Justice ("DOJ") case, U.S. v.
+In his complaint, Winemaster was seeking reimbursement under his indemnification agreement in excess of \$7.2 million of attorney's fees plus interest incurred by Winemaster in his defense of the Department of Justice ("DOJ") case, U.S. v.
 Winemaster et al..
-Since the filing of the complaint, Travelers has paid approximately \$7.5 million to Winemaster's attorneys, Latham and Watkins, under the Company's side A policy to settle existing outstanding attorney's fees.
+Since the filing of the complaint, the Company estimates that Travelers has paid approximately \$8.8 million to Winemaster's attorneys, Latham and Watkins, under the Company's side A policy to settle existing outstanding attorney's fees.
 The Company expects Travelers to seek reimbursement from it for those costs pursuant to the terms of the side A policy.
-In October 2021, the Company and Gary Winemaster entered into a Stipulation and Advancement Order to handle all future attorney's fees relating to his DOJ case and his pending SEC case, SEC v.
+In October 2021, the Company and Winemaster entered into a Stipulation and Advancement Order to handle all future attorney's fees relating to his DOJ case and his SEC case, which was pending at the time, SEC v.
 Winemaster et al. to the extent not reimbursed by Travelers under the side A policy.